Gap Inc.: Banana Republic

 Banana Republic, a small safari-themed clothing retailer, was purchased by Gap in 1983 and was rebranded as an upscale clothing retailer in the late 1980s.

 Old Navy

 Old Navy was launched in 1994 as a value chain.
 On February 28, 2019, Gap Inc., announced that Old Navy will spin-off from the company, making Old Navy independent from Gap Inc. This was reversed on January 16, 2020, when Gap Inc. announced that the separation had been called off.

 Athleta

-Athleta was originally founded in 1998 as an independent company focused on women's athletic apparel.
+Athleta was founded in 1998 as an independent company focused on women's athletic apparel.
 Gap acquired Athleta in 2008.
 Gap opened the first brick and mortar Athleta store in 2011.

 Forth & Towne

 Forth & Towne, the company's fourth traditional retail concept, was launched on August 24, 2005, featuring apparel targeted toward women 35 years and older.
 On February 26, 2007, after an 18-month trial period, it was discontinued.